-Once the HARP application is submitted, the lender’s examination of the borrower’s financial well-being begins, including a deep dive into their payment history, current debt, and credit score.
+Once the HARP refinance mortgage application is submitted, the lender’s examination of the borrower’s financial well-being begins, including a deep dive into their payment history, current debt, and credit score.
 Also, lenders have been known to require LTV ratios that are more stringent than those required by the government.
 Borrowers looking to use a HARP refinance can expect to go through these steps:

 Step 1: Pre-application submission